jubishop/tony-test/README.md

 Screenshots may differ slightly from environment to environment.
 You can tell `tony-test` to allow a certain amount of variability by setting the `ENV['GOLDENS_PIXEL_TOLERANCE']`.
 The value represents a percentage, so `5` means an allowance of 5% difference between the golden and the current screenshot.

+You can also increase the tolerance on a specific golden by passing `pixel_tolerance:` to a call to `goldens.verify()`

 #### Hard Failing Screenshots

 In some scenarios you may want `tony-test` to hard fail if a golden does not match.
 You can enable this by setting `ENV['FAIL_ON_GOLDEN']` to any value.
 In `Github Actions` this will happen by default with no need to set any environment value.